- Advertisement -spot_img

-HomeEntrepreneurThings Entrepreneurs Can Do Instead of Wasting Time and Effort on Preparing...
+HomeEntrepreneurThings Entrepreneurs Can Do Instead Of Wasting Time And Effort On Preparing...

-Things Entrepreneurs Can Do Instead of Wasting Time and Effort on Preparing Business Plans
+Things Entrepreneurs Can Do Instead Of Wasting Time And Effort On Preparing Business Plans

 It is conventionally accepted that startups need to draft a business plan to explain what the business vision is, how the key challenges are planned to be overcome, and how Entrepreneurs can pitch to potential investors.
-However, many experts are of the opinion that by and large, business plans are a complete waste of time and effort.
+However, many experts are of the opinion that by and large, preparing business plans are a complete waste of time and effort.
 The reason for such a drastic view is that a business plan generally becomes obsolete very quickly as the operating environment changes very fast and nobody, least of all a potential investor, really has the time to read such a detailed document.

 To attract the attention of investors who receive hundreds of business proposals every week, you have to say something that is startlingly refreshing and short, yet effective.
 Some tips regarding what you can do instead of wasting your time getting ready a startup business plan that no one cares about: